 In today’s late edition of- Wednesday’s Wit, Wisdom, Wondering and Whatnot, we will discuss toxic masculinity.
 Of course I understand the definition, my title was merely rhetorical.
 Most of us know the meaning because we hear this term all day everyday and about half of the time it “triggers” me, as my daughter says.
 Because it is often misused or just overused.

-Today, men, especially straight men are villainized in the way that Christians or black people are.
+Today, men, especially straight men are villianized in the way that some oppressed groups or “unpopular groups” in society are, Christians for one.
 I get so sick of people clumping all of any group together or loosely applying it to a majority of any one group.
 Like- Christian’s are bigoted and men are chauvinists or black people are criminals.
 You get the point.
 Blind ignorance.

 Toxic masculinity the term really started being thrown around after the Women’s March and the Me Too Movement.
 But just like the “Good Ole Boy Network” and “Rape Culture” are terrible, so is treating men as a whole like they are either not needed or all vile perpetrators.
 This ‘down with the patriarchy’ thing is understandable, for sure.